Hello and welcome to my website!

-I am Louise, a professional copy-editor, as well as doctoral scholar in Philosophy at Cambridge University.
-Here, I specialise in Kant's moral psychology, supervised by Angela Breitenbach, Richard Holton, and Rae Langton.
-My research to date has focussed in particular on moral psychology in the history of philosophy.
+I am Louise, a professional copy editor and doctoral scholar in Philosophy at Cambridge University.
+Here, I am working on reconstructing Kant's account of moral exemplarity, supervised by Angela Breitenbach, Richard Holton, and Rae Langton.
+To date, my research has focused on moral psychology in the history of philosophy.
 I graduated top of my class in Philosophy at King's College London in 2016, writing my research dissertation on Platonic moral psychology.
 I was awarded the Keeling Scholarship at UCL to pursue my ancient interests further on their two-year MPhil Stud.
-However, since my goal was to specialise (sooner rather than later) on Kant, I instead chose to pursue a one-year Masters in Ancient Philosophy at the University of Oxford.
+However, since my goal was to specialise (sooner rather than later) on Kant, I instead chose to pursue a year-long Master's in Ancient Greek Philosophy at the University of Oxford.
 There, I worked with Professor Terry Irwin on Socratic moral psychology (awarded Distinction).

-From 2018 onwards, I am the Boustany Cambridge Pembroke Scholar in Philosophy at Pembroke College, Cambridge.
-My research on Kant's account of moral exemplarity is fully funded by Pembroke College, the Cambridge Trust, and the Boustany Foundation of Monaco and Switzerland.
-In the meantime, I have published on Kant's moral philosophy, and have an article (with Constantine Sandis) on moral hydraulics in Plato (see Publications).
+Since 2018, I have held the Boustany Cambridge Pembroke Scholarship in Philosophy at Pembroke College, Cambridge.
+My research on Kant's account of moral exemplarity is fully funded by Pembroke College, the Cambridge Trust, and the Boustany Foundation of Monaco.
+In the meantime, I have published on Kant's moral philosophy and moral hydraulics in Plato.

-My non-academic passions include veganism (particularly vegan pizza), American Things, and my pookiers (Meno, Timaeus, Diotima, and Mrongovius).
-I am married to Humean philosopher, and all-round legend, Professor Constantine Sandis.
+My non-academic passions include vegan pizza, American Things, and my cats (Meno, Timaeus, Diotima, and Mrongovius).
+I am married to the Greek philosopher, and all-round legend, Professor Constantine Sandis.